Fifth Beatle: Tony Sheridan

 Tony Sheridan employed various backup bands while performing in Hamburg between 1960 and 1963.
 In 1961 the Beatles (comprising Lennon, McCartney, Harrison, and Best), who had met Sheridan during their first visit to Hamburg in 1960, worked with him on their second.
 When German Polydor agent Bert Kaempfert saw the pairing on stage, he suggested that they make some recordings together.
 (At that period, Sheridan was the bigger name, with the Beatles as his backing band.)
-In 1962, after a series of singles (the first of which, "My Bonnie"/"The Saints" made it to no. 5 in the Hit Parade), Polydor released the album My Bonnie across Germany.
+In 1962, after a series of singles (the first of which, "My Bonnie"/"The Saints" made it to no. 5 in the Hit Parade, Polydor released the album My Bonnie across Germany.
 The word "Beatles" was judged to sound too similar to the German "Pidels" (pronounced peedles), the plural of a slang term for penis, so the album was credited to "Tony Sheridan and The Beat Brothers".
 After The Beatles had gained fame, the album was re-released in the UK, with the credit altered to "Tony Sheridan and The Beatles".

 Andy White

 Andy White played drums on the US pressing of "Love Me Do", which was the Beatles' first single in the United States.
 Ron Richards, assistant producer to George Martin, was in charge of recording on 11 September 1962.
-In June, the band had recorded "Love Me Do" with Best, then a second time in early September with brand new (three weeks) member Starr, before deciding to record it a third time.
+In June, the band had recorded "Love Me Do" with Best, then a second time in early September with new member Starr, who had only been in the group for three weeks, before deciding to record it a third time.
 Richards brought experienced session drummer White in for drums on this recording, with Starr playing tambourine.
 White and Starr also both played percussion on "P.S.
 I Love You" during this session, with White on drums and Starr on maracas.

 Billy Preston

 Apart from Sheridan, the American pianist Billy Preston was the only artist to receive joint credit on a Beatles single, for his playing on "Get Back".
-On the Let it Be album where Preston's performances are used the song credits list "with Billy Preston".
+On the Let It Be album where Preston's performances are used the song credits list "with Billy Preston".
 Preston also played organ on "Let It Be", "Something" and "I Want You (She's So Heavy)", and Fender Rhodes electric piano on "Don't Let Me Down", "One After 909", "Dig A Pony", "I've Got a Feeling", and "Get Back".
 Preston first met the Beatles in 1962, but his "Fifth Beatle" claim originated in January 1969 when Harrison invited him to join them for recording sessions in order to defuse tensions in the band.
 Lennon suggested that Preston join the Beatles, even using the term "Fifth Beatle", but the idea was dismissed by McCartney.
 To distinguish Preston from the controversy over who is the Fifth Beatle, he is sometimes given the unique title of the "Black Beatle".